rapidsms/rapidsms/docs/topics/celery.rst

 ------

 Celery uses a broker to queue up tasks and pass them to the workers.
-We were using a simple broker that just runs in Django, but we need something more stable and scalable for production.
+We were using a simple broker that just runs in Django, but that broker is not intended for production use.
+We need something more stable and scalable.

-The most widely used broker is `RabbitMQ <http://www.rabbitmq.com>`_.
+The most widely used broker is `RabbitMQ`_.
 It's very stable, very scalable, and available for Linux, Windows, and Mac OS X.

 If you're using Ubuntu or Debian, you should be able to just run: